-Spicy, red coconut chutney recipe: It's made by frying few red chillies with oil for a minute.
+Spicy, red coconut chutney recipe: It's made by frying few red chillies with oil for few seconds.
 These red chillies are then ground with grated coconut, salt, tamarind into a smooth paste, diluted a little and is seasoned with asafoetida, curry leaves, dried red chillies and mustard seeds.

 Find more Konkani cuisine breakfast recipes here.

-Tags: kulitha idli, kulitha ronon, horse gram idlis, Konkani breakfast, Konkani cuisine, Konkani recipe, Konkani food, GSB Konkani recipe, vegan, vegetarian recipe, South Canara Konkani recipe, Konkani cooking, GSB Konkani cuisine.
+Tags: kulitha idli, kulitha ronon, horse gram idlis, Konkani breakfast, Konkani cuisine, Konkani recipe, Konkani food, GSB Konkani recipe, vegan, vegetarian recipe, South Canara Konkani recipe, Konkani cooking, GSB Konkani cuisine, kids breakfast